kadmuffin/develbox/docs/config.md

 The `image` section contains the following fields:

 - `uri` - Which is the URI of the image to use, for example, `docker.io/library/ubuntu:latest`
-- `oncreation` - This is a list of commands to run when the container is just created
+- `on_creation` - This is a list of commands to run when the container is just created
-- `onfinish` - This is a list of commands to run when the container has finished building
+- `on_finish` - This is a list of commands to run when the container has finished building
 - `pkgmanager` - Contains the configuration for the package manager to use in the container
 - `variables` - Contains the environment variables to set in the container